 The al-Taqwa mosque the day after it was bombed.

-About 200 yards from Tripoli's al-Taqwa mosque, Alan Dakkoud welcomed a customer into his small café.
-Regulars sipped on small cups of thick Turkish coffee, discussing whether residents of the Jabal Mohsen neighborhood would hold a demonstration in support of the Arab Democratic Party (ADP) in Tripoli's main square—something they had been warned not to do by the government.
+About 200 metres from Tripoli's al-Taqwa mosque, Alan Dakkoud welcomed a customer into his small café.
+Regulars sipped on small cups of thick Turkish coffee, discussing whether residents of the Jabal Mohsen neighbourhood would hold a demonstration in support of the Arab Democratic Party (ADP) in Tripoli's main square – something they had been instructed not to do by the country's caretaker Interior Minister.

-Confidence in the Lebanese state is limited in Tripoli, particularly in Bab al-Tabbaneh, where residents believe the Shia militant group Hezbollah have the government in the palm of their hand.
-After the August bombings, the neighborhood's Salafist leaders began to implement their own security measures, and Lebanese security forces noting an increase of more radical anti-Assad groups in the city, such as Jabhat al-Nusra and the Islamic State of Iraq and the Levant (ISIS).
+Confidence in the Lebanese state is limited in Tripoli, particularly in Sunni Bab al-Tabbaneh, where residents believe the Shi'a militant group Hezbollah have the government in the palm of their hand.
+In fact, after August's twin bombings, the neighbourhood's Salafist leaders began to implement their own security measures, with Lebanese security forces noting an increase of more radical anti-Assad groups in the city, such as Jabhat al-Nusra and the Islamic State of Iraq and the Levant (ISIS).

-Armed men on the roof of the al-Taqwa mosque.
+Armed gunmen on the roof of the al-Taqwa mosque.

 Through the windows of Dakkoud's café, I began to see people congregate outside the al-Taqwa mosque for Friday prayers.
 A convoy of six Lebanese army tanks grumbled to a halt nearby, but the surrounding rooftops and the mosque itself were being patrolled by privately-employed security guards in military fatigues, all holding AK-47s and sporting Salafist beards.